pmpawel/python-inn-challenge/python/README.md

-# Gilded Rose starting position in Python
+# Gilded Rose starting position in Python - Pawel Miszkurka

 ## Run the unit tests from the Command-Line